manolo/grid-gwt/README.md

 # grid-gwt

-An example to compare Vaadin Grid with polymer iron-list.
+An example to compare Vaadin Grid with polymer iron-list, and to hack Grid and compare with current one.

 Run as